Sharjeel-labs/CW2SoftwareGroupProject/README.md

 # If you are on MacOS:
 Install Homebrew using the link here: https://brew.sh/ <br>
+Inside of Homebrew, Run the Command: `brew install weasyprint`

 5. Run migrations:
    python manage.py migrate